rmorsomme/Genetic-Algorithm-for-Poker/Background.md

 ### The Naive Approach

 To simulate a hand, one could be tempted to imitate what would happen if two players sat down around a table to play a hand.
-Such code would be painfully slow for simulating a large number of hands -- which is exactly what the GA requires -- as one would need to use loops (slow on `R`) to accomplish this.
+Such code would be painfully slow for simulating a large number of hands - which is exactly what the GA requires - as one would need to use loops (slow on `R`) to accomplish this.
 We therefore need a more efficient approach.

 ### The Matrix-Oriented Approach

 The *matrix-oriented* approach uses matrices and matrix operations (fast on `R`) to simulate a large number of hands at once.
-We generate 5 matrices (one for each step of the hand) whose columns and rows respectively correspond to player A's and player B's cards.
+We generate five matrices (one for each step of a hand) whose columns and rows respectively correspond to player A's and player B's cards.
 This way, we can simulate all possible hands between two given strategies at once.
 This makes the matrix-oriented approach much more efficient than the naive one.
 The matrices' entries respectively represent (i) player A's bet (ii) player B's action (iii) the pot size (iv) the winner of the hand and (v) player A's gain/loss.

 1.  **Determining player A's bet**